Hellenic/react-hexgrid/README.md

 ![dev dependencies](https://img.shields.io/david/dev/Hellenic/react-hexgrid.svg)
 ![License](https://img.shields.io/npm/l/react-hexgrid.svg)

-React component to create interactive hexagons grids.
-It uses SVG so it works fast and can be styled easily, and it is flexible to customize.
+React components to build interactive hexagons grids.
+It uses SVG which makes it fast, scalable and easy to apply custom styles.
+You can easily customize the layout of the grid just by configuration.

+Component-based approach allows you to customize the grid shape to suit your needs or even apply your own components / SVG elements to it.
+You can use pre-defined generator to create certain shape grid or you may build totally your own grid to the shape you wish, while still keeping it under control and interactive.

+You could easily use this library to build (just to name a few) a nice portfolio, image library or even a game!

-With inspiration from
+> With inspiration from [http://www.redblobgames.com/grids/hexagons](http://www.redblobgames.com/grids/hexagons).
-[http://www.redblobgames.com/grids/hexagons](http://www.redblobgames.com/grids/hexagons).

 ## Pre-requisites

 You should be familiar with Node + NPM, React and ES6 to use this library.
-Library also depends heavily on HTML5 features which all might not be supported by every browser yet.
+Library also depends heavily on HTML5 features (mostly SVG) which all might not be supported by every browser yet.
 For example [Drag & Drop](http://caniuse.com/#search=drag%20and) is still quite heavily under work.

 ## Getting Started